 THE SEVENTH QUARRY POETRY MAGAZINE AND PRESS

 THE SEVENTH QUARRY Swansea Poetry Magazine aims to publish quality poems from around the world.
-Poets from the U.K., Albania, America, Argentina, Australia, Belarus, Bulgaria, Canada, Catalonia, China, the Czech Republic, Denmark, France, Germany, Greece, Guatemala, Holland, India, Iran, Ireland, Israel, Italy, Japan, Korea, New Zealand, Pakistan, Phillippines, Portugal, Romania, Russia, Serbia, Sicily, Slovakia, South Africa, Spain, Sweden, and Switzerland have already appeared in its pages.
+Poets from the U.K., Albania, America, Argentina, Australia, Belarus, Bulgaria, Canada, Catalonia, China, the Czech Republic, Denmark, Finland, France, Germany, Greece, Guatemala, Holland, India, Iran, Ireland, Israel, Italy, Japan, Korea, New Zealand, Nigeria, Pakistan, Philippines, Portugal, Romania, Russia, Serbia, Sicily, Slovakia, South Africa, Spain, Sweden, and Switzerland have already appeared in its pages.

 Each issue features a Poet Profile, a batch of pages given over to a chosen poet.
 The policy is to try to alternate between a British poet and a non-British poet.
 There is also a Books and Magazines page, which provides details and brief comments on received publications, regular interviews, such as the renowned American novelist Andre Dubus III, artworks, and occasional reviews.

 The magazine is a cooperating partner with Stanley H. Barkan’s Cross-Cultural Communications Publisher, New York.
 The partnership has already contributed to the magazine being displayed at several prestigious literary events in America and the publication of renowned America poets, such as the late, Pulitzer prize-winner, American Poet Laureate Stanley Kunitz.